1. Software Stack for NISQ Architectures

 3. Noisy and Noise-Free Simulation Techniques

 Physically motivated simulations of noisy quantum hardware are key to accurate device characterization, providing better understanding of their behavior and more efficient experimental design of these technologies.
 Noise-free state vector simulations are crucial for benchmarking and understanding the power of quantum computing.
-We are collaborating with Matthew Otten and Hal Finkel on open quantum system simulations and with the team of Yuri Alexeev and Frederic Chong on noise-free state vector simulations.
+We are collaborating with Stephen Gray and Bryan Clark on open quantum system simulations and with the team of Yuri Alexeev and Frederic Chong on noise-free state vector simulations.
 We develop and implement new techniques to extend the size of systems that can be simulated, such as tensor slicing, matrix product states, and quantum circuit partitioning.
 We have been using supercomputers at the Argonne Leadership Computing Facility and the University of Chicago Research Computing Center.